Is it a good idea to immerse yourself in a tub of cold water after a workout?

 “There is some sense in elite circles that during periods of training, it might be better to forgo using too many recovery protocols.
 A scientist at the English Institute of Sport, Jonathan Leeder, has written about the possibility that decreasing stress on the body through things like ice baths will necessarily decrease the beneficial adaptations from training.
 It might make the most sense for an athlete’s progress to save recovery exercises for competitive periods, when they’re focused on maintaining capabilities, not increasing them.”

-But if you want to make your muscles bigger and stronger, it may very well hurt your results if used on a regular basis as part of your training.
+However, if you want to make your muscles bigger and stronger, the evidence to date shows that ice baths may very well hurt your results if used on a regular basis as part of your training.

 SEE ALSO: THE MUSCLE BUILDING CHEAT SHEET